caseycrogers/atmospheric_river_replacer/README.md

 The phrase has exploded in popularity because desperate news outlets have discovered it makes a clickbait-y headline that SEOs well.
 Fixing this affront to our dignity I promise will improve your news viewing experience.

-This is a real world example of the Onion "post office box" phenomena:
+This is a real world example of the Onion "post office box" phenomena:\n [https://www.youtube.com/watch?v=uFpK_r-jEXg](https://www.youtube.com/watch?v=uFpK_r-jEXg)
-[https://www.youtube.com/watch?v=uFpK_r-jEXg](https://www.youtube.com/watch?v=uFpK_r-jEXg)